marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 ]
 ```

-It's clear that when we have many test cases and we want use automation we need a quicker way to configure our Mock Server.
+If we have many test cases and we want to use automation we need a quicker way to configure our Mock Server.
-Smocker can be configured using it's API on the port 8081.
+Smocker can be configured using its own API on the port 8081.

 # Configure Smocker using the API
 Smocker can be configured using a very simple [API](https://smocker.dev/technical-documentation/api.html#api).

-We can define mocks using YAML files defined as in [Smocker documentation](https://smocker.dev/technical-documentation/mock-definition.html#format-of-request-section).
+We can define mocks using YAML files as defined in [Smocker documentation](https://smocker.dev/technical-documentation/mock-definition.html#format-of-request-section).

-When we have our Yaml files ready we can configure the smocker via a POST HTTP request.
+When we have our Yaml files ready we can configure the smocker via a HTTP POST request.

 ## Reset the Smocker configuration
 First of all, if our Smocker is already configured let's clean the configuration: